It’s ladies’ night out. Purse? Check. House keys? Check. Absorbent undergarment? Check.

 Read more: Healthy tips for postpartum weight loss>

 There are several ways to make sure you’re exercising your pelvic muscles correctly.
 You can insert a finger into your vagina while you squeeze.
-It should feel like an elevator, says Stewart: “You’ll feel [your pelvic muscles] going up, and you’ll hold it, and you’ll feel it going down.”
+It should feel like an elevator, says Stewart: “You’ll feel [your] going up, and you’ll hold it, and you’ll feel it going down.”

 Some continence specialists offer biofeedback programs that isolate individual muscles and let you know when you’re flexing them flawlessly.
 You could also work with a continence specialist to learn to do Kegels correctly.
 In fact, Skelly led a study of pregnant women experiencing symptoms of incontinence.
 Half were given one-on-one training sessions in how to do Kegel exercises; the rest received a standard handout.
 The women who’d received personal training reported greater improvement of bladder control after delivery.
 If you want to learn from an expert, contact the Canadian Continence Foundation (1-800-265-9575) for a specialist in your community.

 Any time, any place

 Kegels are one exercise where lack of time is no excuse.
 You can squeeze while writing a report, making dinner or watching a movie, while sitting, standing, lying down or walking.
 You can even practise with your partner during sex (who should be willing to help when told it’s for health reasons!).

 While Kegels can be a woman’s best-kept secret, Stewart does have one word of caution: “Don’t wrinkle your forehead while you’re doing ’em!”